-Long-Term Community Vision: All young people will be prepared, inspired and empowered to be career or college ready.
+Long-Term Community Vision: Individuals will be prepared, inspired and empowered to be career or college ready.

 The North Texas Area United Way is committed to ensuring every child has the means to reach his or her full potential in and out of the classroom.
 We’re committed to helping our children succeed, but success starts with a great foundation.
 Through programs like Race for the Stars, our children participate in high-quality programs rich with developmental and skills-building fun that will prepare them for kindergarten.
 Children who enter kindergarten ready for the classroom will perform better on third grade reading tests and enter fourth grade right on track for a successful trip to high school graduation.

 North Texas Area United Way is working at critical points along the school spectrum to ensure the academic success of our children and youth.
 United Way is championing the cause of education by engaging neighborhoods, parents and businesses to support school readiness.
 The mobilization of community resources is creating a community of hope and opportunity for our children who are better prepared to succeed.

 Improving education is a cradle-to-career undertaking.
 Children learn wherever they are.
 That's why North Texas Area United Way has put emphasis on five education focus areas over the last several years: school readiness, early grade reading proficiency, middle grade success, high school graduation and post-secondary success.

 Programs and Services